Box-bed

-A box-bed (also known as a closed bed, close bed, or enclosed bed; less commonly, shut-bed) is a bed enclosed in furniture that looks like a cupboard, half-opened or not.
+A small box-bed (also known as a closed bed, close bed, or enclosed bed; less commonly, shut-bed) is an enclosed bed made to look like a cupboard, half-opened or not.
 The form originates in western European late medieval furniture.

 The box-bed is closed on all sides by panels of wood.
-One enters it by removing curtains, opening a door hinge or sliding doors on one or two slides.
+One enters it by moving curtains, opening a hinged door or sliding doors on one or two slides.

 The bed is placed on short legs to prevent moisture due to a dirt floor.